 If you were injured at work, then you are most likely owed workers’ compensation benefits to replace your lost wages and pay for your medical care.
 But workers’ compensation bars you from suing your employer or a co-worker, regardless of who was at fault.
 If a third party is responsible for your work injury – such as another driver who caused a crash when you were driving a company vehicle for work – then you may be able to file a claim against that party in order to pursue compensation above and beyond what workers’ comp will provide.

 In non-work-related cases, we can pursue compensation in a claim against the party who caused your spinal cord injury.
-Our experienced attorneys have handled many severe back injury cases like these over the years, and we put all of our technology and resources to work in pursuing maximum compensation on your behalf.
+Our experienced attorneys have handled many severe back injury cases like these over the years, and we put all of our technology and resources to work in pursuing maximum compensation on a Columbia plaintiff’s behalf.

 What Compensation Can I Get for a Severe Back Injury?